 Your client is in the business of manufacturing handbags and uses various materials for their manufacture.
 Some materials are imported and some are obtained locally.
 The following materials were imported and duty paid for their importation.
 (Assume that all the below products pay duty in forex.)

-NOVAPRIL 2021 CLP Diploma Final / P2
+NOV 2021 CLP Diploma Final / P2

 In order to produce one handbag, the following is required: